Prag8855/aab/content/guides/permanent-residence.md

 The *Ausländerbehörde* will process your application.
 It takes a few months to get a response.
 When I applied, it took 3 months.

-When they reply, they might ask for more documents.[^2] If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send documents.[^53]
+When they reply, they might ask for more documents.[^2] If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send more documents.[^53]

 When they have all the documents they need, they will give you an appointment.
 In the appointment invitation, they might ask for more documents.
 Bring those documents to your appointment.